-A good night’s sleep is one of the most essential pillars of health and beauty, yet millions of people struggle with insomnia, restlessness, or poor sleep quality.
+A good night’s sleep is one of the most essential pillars of health and beauty, yet millions struggle with insomnia, restlessness, or poor-quality sleep.

 Magnesium is a vital mineral involved in numerous bodily functions, including muscle relaxation and nerve function.
 It supports the production of gamma-aminobutyric acid (GABA), a neurotransmitter that promotes calmness and aids sleep.
 Magnesium glycinate, a combination of magnesium and the amino acid glycine, is known for its high absorption and gentle effect on the stomach.